-Repealed lifetime disenfranchisement law, replaced with five-year waiting period for persons convicted of most offense types (2000)
+Repealed lifetime disenfranchisement law, replaced with fiveyear waiting period for persons convicted of most offense types (2000)

 In 2000, Delaware amended its constitution to permit individuals convicted of a felony offense to apply to the Board of Elections for the restoration of their voting rights five years after the completion of sentence.
 The law still restricts persons with certain convictions (murder, manslaughter, sex offenses, or violations of the public trust) from voting unless they have received a pardon.
-However, the new law restored the right to vote to 6,400 individuals, or about one-third of the state's disenfranchised population.
+However, the voting rights reform law restored the right to vote to 6,400 individuals, or about one-third of the state's disenfranchised population.

-Post-Sentence (most offenses 5 years)
+Post-Sentence (most offenses 5 years) Total Disenfranchisement (2004): 46,677